sahilramani/sahilramani.github.io/_posts/2021-11-28-how-to-setup-python3-and-jupyter-notebook-on-jetson-nano-faster.md

 Make sure you reboot your jetson nano to apply any pending changes.

 ## Step 3: Anaconda / Miniforge for ARM
 Installing modules for python can be nerve-wracking.
 Installing, updating and removing packages can affect system stability, since the packages go into your system cache, affecting all applications using python.
-It’s often advisable to use a virtual environment so any packages and setting changes are contained.
+It's often advisable to use a virtual environment so any packages and setting changes are contained.
 Any changes to an python and associated packages only persist within the environment.
 You also gain the flexibility of creating and using multiple environments for specific needs.
 Enter **Anaconda**/**miniforge**

 [![Anaconda](/assets/images/anaconda.png)][3]

 While on Windows, Mac and Linux, we have the flexibility of using **Anaconda**, the ARM platform has limited choices.
 One such choice is **miniforge**.
-In order to get **miniforge** running on your Jetson Nano, let’s open a terminal session and run the following commands.
+In order to get **miniforge** running on your Jetson Nano, let's open a terminal session and run the following commands.

 > **Imporant Note** : DO NOT run the following commands as root.
 That can potentially cause harm to your installation